vuquangtrong/mkdocs-material-blog/README.md

 Run `mkdocs build`, then copy the content in the `site` folder to your website's serving folder.

+# Print to PDF
+This function only work when you have Chrome and ChromeDrive installed and configured.
+For more detail, please visit [Print to PDF plugin](https://www.codeinsideout.com/blog/setup-blog/print-to-pdf/#4-print-to-pdf-plugin).

 # License

 **MIT License**